Aliases for IKBKAP Gene

 The protein encoded by this gene is a scaffold protein and a regulator for 3 different kinases involved in proinflammatory signaling.
 This encoded protein can bind NF-kappa-B-inducing kinase (NIK) and IKKs through separate domains and assemble them into an active kinase complex.
 Mutations in this gene have been associated with familial dysautonomia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for IKBKAP Gene

 IKBKAP (Inhibitor Of Kappa Light Polypeptide Gene Enhancer In B-Cells, Kinase Complex-Associated Protein) is a Protein Coding gene.
-Diseases associated with IKBKAP include baroreflex failure and dysautonomia.
+Diseases associated with IKBKAP include dysautonomia, familial and baroreflex failure.
 Among its related pathways are Chromatin Regulation / Acetylation and Transcription_NF-kB signaling pathway.
 GO annotations related to this gene include signal transducer activity and phosphorylase kinase regulator activity.

 UniProtKB/Swiss-Prot for IKBKAP Gene

 May act as a scaffold protein that may assemble active IKK-MAP3K14 complexes (IKKA, IKKB and MAP3K14/NIK)

 Acts as subunit of the RNA polymerase II elongator complex, which is a histone acetyltransferase component of the RNA polymerase II (Pol II) holoenzyme and is involved in transcriptional elongation.
 Elongator may play a role in chromatin remodeling and is involved in acetylation of histones H3 and probably H4.
 Involved in cell migration.
 Involved in neurogenesis (By similarity).
 Regulates the migration and branching of projection neurons in the developing cerebral cortex, through a process depending on alpha-tubulin acetylation (By similarity).